Correction to Solution of Dirac Equation: Statistical interpretation of orbital wave function

-Malenfant made the contributions\cite{Malenfant:1987,Malenfant:1988} to overcome the divergence of relativistic wave functions at the origin.
-For the divergence of standard wave function of the Dirac equation for the$S$ state at the origin, it usually considers the fact that the atomic nucleus of the hydrogen-like atoms has finite radius.
-As one of the reliable treatments, it is generally assumed that equation (\ref{eq2}) is correct only for $r>\delta $ (= radius of proton).
-Inside $\delta $, the potential has to be modified from a Coulomb $1 \mathord{\left/ {\vphantom {1 r}} \right. \kern-\nulldelimiterspace} r$ potential to one corresponding to a spread-out charge distribution.
-So, to do a completely correct calculation, one solves the Dirac equation separately outside of and inside of $\delta $, with two different potentials, and then matches, at $r=\delta $, the outside solution (i.e., the standard Dirac-Coulomb one) to the inside solution.
-The inside solution is finite at $r=0$; its effect is to modify the energy-level formula by a small correction that takes into account the finite radius of the proton.
-This idea just supports introducing the exact boundary condition to the wave equation.
-For the hydrogen-like atoms, by the exact boundary condition, it should change the standard problem for determining the solution (\ref{eq2}) into the exacter problem for determining the solution to the Dirac-Coulomb equation outside $\delta $
+\begin{quote} FIG.1.
+Schematic drawing for the electron's probability density and motion orbits.
+Each group of ellipse curves of different colours that express the orbit of the electron corresponds to the certain special energy states.
+The density of curves with the speed weight of moving electron is proportional to the magnitude of the probability density of the electron. \end{quote}

-where $\delta >0$ is defined as the quantum radius of the atomic nucleus, it is an intrinsic parameter of the original Dirac equation.
-Using the variable substitution $r=\xi +\delta $, the exact boundary condition becomes $R\left( {\xi \to 0} \right)\ne \pm \infty ,\quad R\left( {\xi \to \infty } \right)=0$.
-Just like finding the standard solution to the problem for determining the solution (\ref{eq2}), it easily obtained a different formal solution to the Dirac-Coulomb equation as follows\cite{Chen:2008}
+The initial-boundary value conditions play an important role for determining the consistency solution of a wave equation from its general solutions.
+In order to overcome the divergence of relativistic wave functions at the origin\cite{Malenfant:1987}, it should consider the quantum radius of the atomic nucleus.
+As one of the reliable treatments, we assume that equation (\ref{eq4}) holds only for $r\ge \delta $.
+Inside $\delta $, the potential has to be modified from a Coulomb ${Ze^2} \mathord{\left/ {\vphantom {{Ze^2} {4\pi \varepsilon _0 \delta }}} \right. \kern-\nulldelimiterspace} {4\pi \varepsilon _0 \delta }$ potential to one corresponding to a spread-out charge distribution.
+Therefore, to do a completely correct calculation, one solves the Dirac equation separately outside of and inside of $\delta $, with two different potentials, and then matches, at $r=\delta $, the outside solution (i.e., the standard Dirac-Coulomb one) to the inside solution.
+The inside solution is the finite constant; its effect is to modify the energy-level formula by a small correction that takes into account the finite radius of the nuclear.
+This idea just supports introducing the exact boundary condition to the wave equations for hydrogen-like atom.